Need overlays for edits? Download 90+ free video overlays to enhance your creative projects. Fog, film grain, light, rays, and more overlays.

 FilmBodega has two completely free fog overlays that you can use in both personal and commercial projects.

 The free pack includes 2 .mp4 files that you can use in your projects.

 Here you can find a cool collection of 38 free video overlays for filmmakers.
 Each overlay is presented as a standalone downloadable file.
 The above demo video shows what’s available for download.

 Shutterstock, one of the leading stock asset libraries, has a small free film grain pack.
 It includes 5 free film grain overlays offered free of charge.
 The film grain overlays are available in 5 types: 8mm coarse grain, 16mm coarse grain, 35mm coarse grain, 35mm fine grain, distortion scratches.

 7 Glitch Overlays For Video

 Quice Media has 7 amazing glitch video overlays for your video projects.
 When you are on their page, scroll down to the download links.

-Rocketstock, a popular website offering AE templates, has a free pack with 14 volumetric light overlays and 2 dust elements.
+Pond5, a popular stock video site, has a free pack with 14 volumetric light overlays and 2 dust elements.
 You can download these overlays for free as well.
 You will be able to add depth to your footage and motion graphics with this pack.
 The light overlays are compatible with Premiere, Final Cut, AE, and other NLEs.